-If you’re not satisfied with the call blocking service provided by your phone service carrier, you can select third-party call blocker application to stop spam calls and text messages, like Robokiller.
+If you’re not satisfied with the call blocking service provided by your phone service carrier, you can select a third-party call blocker application to stop spam calls and text messages, like Robokiller.
 Do download robocall blocker apps from official channels like AppStore and GooglePlay.

 Report Robocalls to FTC

 FTC collects the information about robocalls and tries to find them out, which is beneficial for telecommunication experts to recognize robocalls.
-Therefore, as you unfortunately receive a robocall, do report it to FTC.
+Therefore, as you, unfortunately, receive a robocall, do report it to FTC.

 Blocking Spam Calls with the Feature Provided by Your Phone

-In iOS 13 or higher version, the feature “Silence Unknown Callers” can be enabled to stop getting robocalls on your iPhone.
+In the iOS 13 or higher version, the feature “Silence Unknown Callers” can be enabled to stop getting robocalls on your iPhone.
 Such a feature helps you to stop receiving calls from anonymous numbers or numbers that are not included on your contact list.

 - Open the Settings

 Android smartphones also carry the feature to partially block spam callers that can be enabled with the following steps: